-Finally, we evaluate the runtime1 for the applied different PCA reconstruction methods, which are summarized in Table 3.
+Finally, we evaluated the runtimes1 for the applied different PCA reconstruction methods, which are summarized in Table 3.
 It can be seen that compared to R-PCA using FR-PCA speeds up the robust reconstruction by a factor of 18!
 If more eigenvectors are used or if the size of the images increases, the speed-up factor gets even larger.
 This drastic speed-up can be explained by the fact that the refinement process is started from a set of data points mainly consisting of inliers.
-In contrast, in [17] several point sets (hypotheses) have to be created.
+In contrast, in (Leonardis and Bischof, 2000) several point sets (hypotheses) have to be created.
 The iterative procedure has to run for every set resulting in a poor runtime performance.
-To decrease the runtime, the number of hypotheses or the number of initial points has to be reduced, which decreases reconstruction accuracy significantly.
+To decrease the runtime the number of hypotheses or the number of initial points has to be reduced, which decreases reconstruction accuracy significantly.
 However, the runtime of our approach only depends slightly on the number of starting points, thus having nearly constant execution times.
-The runtime of both algorithms depends on the number of eigenvectors used and their length.
-Increasing one of those values, the gap between the runtime for both methods is even getting larger.
+Both algorithms' runtime performance depend on the number of eigenvectors used and their length.
+Increasing one of those values, the gap between the runtimes is even getting larger.